 On System Under Test (SUT)

-Using GUI: To manually configure the IPs, click Options and select Manual Network Configuration, and then click Save button.
+Using GUI: To manually configure the IPs, click Options and select Manual Network Configuration, follow the instructions to input the network configuration and then click Save button.

 Using CLI: To setup manual network on SUT, type the following command in the terminal.

 You can also check the status of the manual network by typing the following command in the terminal.

 Note - Before running these commands, ensure that the network settings meets the following requirements:

 Interfaces are configured with IPv4 addresses in Class C subnets, that is the netmask utilized must be ffffff00.